FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 Note that the "exam done in Moodle" note refers to the [Full Stack Open course's exam](https://fullstackopen.com/en/part0/general_info#sign-up-for-the-exam), which <i>has to be completed</i> before you can earn credits from this part.

-**Note** that you need a registration to the corresponding course part for getting the credits registered, see [here](/en/part0/general_info#parts-and-completion) for more information.
+**Note** that you need a registration to the corresponding course part for getting the credits registered.
+See [here](/en/part0/general_info#parts-and-completion) for more information.

 You can download the certificate for completing this part by clicking one of the flag icons.
 The flag icon corresponds to the certificate's language.
 Note that you must have completed at least one credit worth of exercises before you can download the certificate.

 ### Initializing the application

-To get started with our application we need to set up our development environment.
+To get started with our application, we need to set up our development environment.
 We have learned from previous parts that there are useful tools for setting up React applications quickly such as Create React App.
 Luckily React Native has these kinds of tools as well.

 For the development of our application, we will be using [Expo](https://docs.expo.io/versions/latest/).
 Expo is a platform that eases the setup, development, building, and deployment of React Native applications.
 Let's get started with Expo by installing the <i>expo-cli</i> command-line interface: